Skip to main content

 Want to immerse in a climate change story to be published for course credit?
 Sign onto XFic’s American Lawn Project here.

-Students enrolled in Creative Nonfiction Writing: XFic (ENGL 3353) will spend a semester on a feature-length piece of deeply investigated longform to be published as each student’s “final.”
-This Spring semester, XFic is diving into ‘The American Lawn Project.’
-For this special single-topic issue, in partnership with Environmental Innovations Initiative (EII), XFic will invite students to tailor stories to their own area of interest, and then collaboratively attack The American Lawn from multiple angles.
+Students enrolled in Creative Nonfiction Writing: XFic (ENGL 3353) will spend a semester on a deeply investigated project.
+XFic is multimedia and multidisciplinary, so your “final” can be a longform feature magazine-style piece, a series of profiles, a wonky film or media analysis, or even digital or data visualization--whatever your medium and field of choice.
+This spring semester, XFic is diving into ‘The American Lawn Project.’
+For this special single-topic issue, in partnership with Environmental Innovations Initiative (EII), XFic wants students to help us collaboratively interrogate The American Lawn from as many angles as possible!
 Is writing not exactly your thing?
-We’ve got you covered!
+We've got you covered!
 Undergrads can also choose to work on the XFic Instagram or podcast for the semester.
-Whatever your medium, each story will partner a student writer with a professor or professional whose research will be highlighted in the issue.
-EII and XFic will work in close collaboration to promote both student and faculty work.
+Or work with the data visual team at RDDS (who are very psyched to meet you!).
+Whatever your medium, each story will partner a student with faculty whose research is highlighted in the issue.

-For the Creative Writing Program, this is a bit of a journalistic experiment!
-There’s a good bit of skepticism about conventional media’s ability to move the needle on important issues.
-But, given sufficient time to explore all the facets, can a group of dedicated undergrads achieve such a global view?
-And can achieving that larger view lead to measurable impact?
-Take XFic and prove that they can.
+For the Creative Writing Program, this is a bit of a journalistic experiment.
+There’s a lot of skepticism about traditional media’s ability to move the needle.
+But given sufficient time to explore all the grassy “facets” of this one issue, can a group of dedicated undergrads pull it off?
+And can a larger, slower, defamiliarizing view lead to measurable impact?
+Take XFic and prove it can!

 Additional questions?
 Email jaykirk@upenn.edu